mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

-Introduction to the races of Twilight Imperium:
+Introduction to the races of Twilight Imperium!

+This document serves as a summary of the races to help people pick their race before their first game.
+I have scoured the interwebs and have combined/updated/summarized these for our use.

 ![The Barony of Letnev]({{ site.baseurl }}/images/races/Letnev.jpg "The Barony of Letnev")